≡ Menu

 Ultrasound Certifications

 The ARDMS is not the only organization that offers certification.
-Diagnostic medical sonographers can also apply for Sonography Certification through the ARRT (American Registry for Radiologic Technologists).
+Diagnostic medical sonographers can also apply for certification through the American Registry for Radiologic Technologists (ARRT).
 Completing an ultrasound program from an accredited school (recognized by the CHEA or USDE) within the last five years makes you eligible to sit for the ARRT certification exam.
-Determining which certification is best for you can depend on factors such as your school’s accreditation status, your specialty within the field, and your career goals.

 Jessica Carlino, RDMS, RVT